 Social Media Is Toxic: How to Protect Your Kids from It

-At its essence, social media seems like a positive thing.
+At its essence, social media seems like a positive thing, but an increasing number of people now claim that social media is toxic.
 It serves to stay in touch with friends, save and post photos from different events, exchange opinions, and so on.
 The truth is entirely different, and social media is filled with harmful and sensitive content, especially for children.

 From insults in the comment sections to spreading misinformation and predators lurking behind fake accounts, social media is toxic and filled with threats to kids.
 What can parents do, and is there a way to protect children online?
 Is there a right way of using social networks?

 The guide below helps you understand the toxicity of social media.
 That ranges from current social trends, the most dangerous networks, and why you should be careful of the influencers.
-We also provide tips on how to mitigate risks and prevent social media from affecting your child’s mental health negatively!
+We also provide tips on how to mitigate risks associated with toxic content and prevent social media from affecting your child’s mental health negatively!

 Contents: